BS 2000

 BS 2000 (also known as Beat Science 2000) was an American rock and hip hop group formed by Adam "Ad-Rock" Horovitz (member of Beastie Boys) and Amery "AWOL" Smith (drummer for Suicidal Tendencies and touring drummer for Beastie Boys) featuring Janay North.
-Their music features short instrumentals fusing hip-hop, electronic effects, and low-fi video game music.
-Music on this album was inspired by French obscure band X-Ray pop.
+Their music features short instrumentals fusing hip-hop and electronic effects.
+Music on this album was inspired by the French underground band X-Ray Pop.

 In 1997, BS 2000 released their vinyl-only self-titled debut.
-BS 2000 later released a limited-edition vinyl/CD, Buddy, in 2000 and Simply Mortified on vinyl and CD in 2001.
+BS 2000 later released a limited-edition vinyl/CD, "Buddy", in 2000 and Simply Mortified on vinyl and CD in 2001.

-Simply Mortified was the final release through the Beastie Boys' Grand Royal label.

-A remix of their song "The Scrappy" (remixed by the Latch Brothers) was featured on the American and European versions of the Xbox video game, Jet Set Radio Future.
+A remix of their song "The Scrappy" (remixed by the Latch Brothers) was featured in the Xbox video game, Jet Set Radio Future.